guangmou01/guangmou01.github.io/_pages/about.md

 # 🦦 About Me

-Hi, I’m Deng Guangmou, currently pursuing a MSc degree in Forensic Speech Science at the **University of York**.
-Prior to that, I earned a Bachelar degree of Laws in Science of Criminal Investigation from **Criminal Investigation School, Southwest University of Political Science & Law (SWUPL)**.
+Hi, I’m Deng Guangmou, currently pursuing a M.Sc. degree in Forensic Speech Science at the **University of York**.
+Prior to that, I earned a Bachelar degree of Laws (LL.B.) in Science of Criminal Investigation from **Criminal Investigation School, Southwest University of Political Science & Law (SWUPL)**.
 I used to interned in forensic services of social and police departments in China.

 I have a strong interest and curiosity in **various branches of forensic science**.
 I care about bringing transparent, scientific methods and clear interpretation frameworks into forensic practice, for supporting rational decision-making.